Bengali language movement: Events of 1952

-The Urdu-Bengali controversy was reignited when Jinnah's successor, governor-general Khawaja Nazimuddin, staunchly defended the "Urdu-only" policy in a speech on 27 January 1952.
+The Urdu-Bengali controversy was reignited when Liaqat Ali Khan's successor, Prime Minister Khawaja Nazimuddin, staunchly defended the "Urdu-only" policy in a speech on 27 January 1952.
 On 31 January, the Shorbodolio Kendrio Rashtrobhasha Kormi Porishod (All-Party Central Language Action Committee) was formed in a meeting at the Bar Library Hall of the University of Dhaka, chaired by Maulana Bhashani.
-The central government's proposal of writing the Bengali language in Arabic script by East Pakistan's education secretary Fazlur Rahman was vehemently opposed at the meeting.
+The central government's proposal of writing the Bengali language in Arabic script by Pakistan's Bengali education minister Fazlur Rahman was vehemently opposed at the meeting.
 The action committee called for an all out protest on 21 February, including strikes and rallies.
 In an attempt to prevent the demonstration, the government imposed Section 144 in Dhaka, thereby banning any gathering.

 According to the earlier decision, students of Dhaka University and other educational institutions gathered at Dhaka University premises on February 4.
 The rally protested the proposal to write Bengali in Arabic script and demanded Bengali as the state language.
 The students took out a huge demonstration after their assembly.

 On February 11, 1952, a long circular (No. 10) titled 'Rashtra Bhashar Andolan' was promoted to the Secretariat of the Bengali Provincial Organizing Committee before the Communist Party of Pakistan'.
 In this circular, the Communist Party's statement, line, and organizational duties regarding the language movement are clearly indicated.